emca-it/Energy-Log-Server-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 </active-response>
 ```

-Block an IP with PF
+Block an IP with PF.
 In this example, the ```pf-block``` command is configured to use the ```pf.sh``` script using the data element ```srcip```.
 The active response is configured to initiate the ```pf-block``` command on agent 001 when a rule in either the "authentication_failed" or "authentication_failures" rule group fires.
 This is a Stateless response as no timeout parameter is defined.

 Command: